 The file history of a patent is the correspondence between the examiner and the inventor.
-During the back and forth arguments, the inventor may have made certain statements which limit the claims.
+During the back-and-forth arguments, the inventor may have made certain statements that limit the claims.
 For example, the inventor may have argued that vertical means anything within plus or minus 1 degree.
-Well, if that is the case, you can avoid infringement by aligning the part outside of the plus or minus one degree range.
+Well, if that is the case, you can avoid infringement by aligning the part outside of the plus or minus one-degree range.

 Step 1: Go to the Patent Center.

 Step 3: Select the Image File Wrapper Tab.

 Step 4: Select all documents and download them as a pdf.

 Step 5: Read through all of the responses from the inventor.
 You should be able to understand enough of the context without reading the office action.